Last updated

 3. Ease of use

-A CRM is only as effective as your team’s ability to use it.
+A CRM is only as effective as your team's ability to use it.
 Look for an intuitive interface and simple workflows that minimize the learning curve.
-A tool that’s too complex might deter your team from fully adopting it, reducing its value to your business.
+A tool that's too complex might deter your team from fully adopting it, reducing its value to your sales operations.
 Test the CRM during a trial period to see if it feels natural to use.

 4. Integration capabilities